 On April 30, 1997, we granted each of Messrs.
 Lanza and LaPenta options to purchase 1,142,857 shares of our common stock at \$6.47 per share.
 See "--Employment Agreements" for a description of the terms of these grants.
-On April 5, 1999, we amended the performance options previously granted to Mr. Lanza and Mr. LaPenta on April 30, 1997 to purchase 1,142,857 shares of L-3 Holdings common stock at \$6.47 per share.
+On April 5, 1999, we amended the performance options previously granted to Mr. Lanza and Mr. LaPenta.
 The amendment eliminated the performance target acceleration provisions and provided that the unvested portion of the performance options, which aggregated 914,286 options at April 5, 1999, became exercisable as of April 30, 2000.
 These performance options would have originally vested nine years after the grant date, but would have become exercisable with respect to 20% of the shares subject to such performance options on each of March 2, 1998, April 30, 1999, 2000, 2001 and 2002, to the extent certain targets for our EBITDA were achieved.

-Each employee option was granted pursuant to an individual agreement that provides (i) 33% of shares underlying the option will become exercisable on each of the first three anniversaries of the grant date; (ii) all shares underlying the option will become exercisable upon certain events constituting a change of control; and (iii) the option will expire upon the earliest to occur of (A) the tenth anniversary of the grant date, (B) one year after termination of employment due to the optionee's death or permanent disability, (C) immediately upon termination of the optionee's employment for cause and (D) three months after termination of optionee's employment for any other reason.
+Each employee option was granted pursuant to an individual agreement that provides (i) 33% of shares underlying the option will become exercisable on each of the first three anniversaries of the grant date; (ii) all shares underlying the option will become exercisable upon certain events constituting a change of control; and (iii) the option will expire upon the earliest to occur of (A) the tenth anniversary of the grant date, (B) one year after termination of employment due to the optionee's death or permanent disability, (C) immediately upon termination of the optionee's employment for any other reason.

-As of December 31, 2000, 420,395 shares in the aggregate of our common stock were available for additional awards that can be granted under the 1997 Plan and the 1999 Plan combined.
+As of December 31, 2000, 420,395 shares in the aggregate of our common stock were available for additional awards that can be granted under the 1997 Plan and the 1999 Plan.